- Admission: General

 Q: What are the admission requirements for incoming Freshmen?

 A: Monmouth uses a holistic process that evaluates all aspects of the student’s application.
 The two main criteria used in evaluating an application are cumulative high school grade point average and SAT or ACT scores.
-For students entering Fall 2015, Monmouth’s middle 50% GPA range was 3.03-3.65.
-For the 3-section SAT, the middle 50% range was 1390 to 1680 (this equates to a score of 1020 to 1210 on the Redesigned (NEW) SAT).
-The ACT middle 50% range was 20-25.
+For students entering Fall 2018, Monmouth’s middle 50% GPA range was 3.12-3.72.
+For the SAT, the middle 50% range was 1060 to 1210).
+The ACT middle 50% range was 21-26.
 There are students that scored higher and lower than these figures.

 Q: I’m applying online for undergraduate admission.
 Can I mail letters of recommendation?